 - Look for frozen fruits as an option when fresh fruits are out of season.
 Choose frozen fruit without added sugars in the ingredients list.
 To help frozen fruit keep its shape, serve while it's still somewhat frozen.
 Frozen fruit bars make a nutritious snack, too.

 - Buy fruit and vegetables in loose-pack plastic bags.
 You'll only need to pour out what you need; then immediately return what you don't use to the freezer.

 Frozen Meals and Entrées

-- Use nutrition labeling to compare frozen prepared meals, bowl meals and entrées.
+- Use nutrition labels to compare frozen prepared meals, bowl meals and entrées.
 Along with traditional foods, you'll find many products (even pizza, lasagna, enchiladas and burritos) with fewer calories and with less saturated fat and trans fat, cholesterol and sodium.
-When you're comparing the nutrients in one frozen dinner with another, check the label serving size.
+When you're comparing the nutrients in one frozen dinner with another, check the serving size on the label.

 - Whether vegetables, fish or poultry, go easy on breaded and fried frozen foods.
 If you do buy them, check the package directions for oven heating, stovetop cooking or microwaving instead of deep-fat frying.